yasservanshalash/Yummy/README.md

 ## How to run project

-1. Step 1: yarn
+1. Step 1: `yarn`
-2. Step 2: yarn start
+2. Step 2: `yarn start`

-In the project directory, you can run:

 ## Requirements

 1. Create a form where the user can insert the meal name
 2. Using the user input above to get the recipe using this api : `https://www.themealdb.com/api/json/v1/1/search.php?s=${userInput}`.
 For example, if the user type `pizza` then the url will be: `https://www.themealdb.com/api/json/v1/1/search.php?s=pizza`
+3. If the recipe is not found, display this message: `Sorry we have not got this recipe yet ! `
-3. Your application should have 4 pages namely: `Home`, `Recipe` ,`Favorite`and `Contact`
+4. Your application should have 4 pages namely: `Home`, `Recipe` ,`Favorite` and `Contact`
-4. The user can add their favorite by clicking the heart icon and the favorite recipes show in `Favorite` page.
+5. The user can add their favorite by clicking the heart icon and the favorite recipes show in `Favorite` page.
-5. Styling: font-family: `Rajdhani ,sans-serif`
+6. Styling had to be similar with the screenshot below

 ## Screenshots